-After the issuance of the NGPC include the following documents as part of the SWPPP/IWPPP in Attachment K:
+After the issuance of the NGPC include the following documents as part of the SWPPP/IWPPP in Attachment L: This project does not have NPDES Permits or a 401 WQC.

 - a.
-A copy of the NPDES submitted to the department along with any correspondence exchanged between HDOT and DOH related to coverage under this permit; - b.
+A copy of the NOI submitted to the department along with any correspondence exchanged between HDOT and DOH related to coverage under this permit; - b.
 A copy of the NGPC and all attachments included with the NGPC (an electronic copy easily available to the storm water team is acceptable) - c.
 A copy of the 401 WQC submitted to the department along with any correspondence exchanged between HDOT and DOH related to coverage under this permit; - d.
 A copy of the 401 WQC and all attachments included with the 401 WQC (an electronic copy easily available to the storm water team is acceptable)

-7.4 Required SWPPP/IWPPP Modifications
+7.4 Required SWPPP/IWPPP Amendments